Hugo Chávez: Other influences

 Chávez's early heroes were nationalist military dictators that included former Peruvian president Juan Velasco Alvarado and former Panamanian "Maximum Leader" Omar Torrijos.
 One dictator Chávez admired was Marcos Pérez Jiménez, a former president of Venezuela that he praised for the public works he performed.
 Chávez praised Pérez Jiménez to vilify preceding democratic governments, stating that "General Pérez Jiménez was the best president Venezuela had in a long time ...
 He was much better than Rómulo Betancourt, much better than all of those others.
 They hated him because he was a soldier."

 Chávez was also well acquainted with the various traditions of Latin American socialism, espoused by such figures as Colombian politician Jorge Eliécer Gaitán and former Chilean president Salvador Allende.
 Early in his presidency, Chávez was advised and influenced by the Argentine Peronist Norberto Ceresole.
 Communist revolutionaries Che Guevara and Fidel Castro also influenced Chávez and Castro's government assisted with the Bolivarian Missions.
+Chávez was also an admirer of Mao Zedong, whom he referred to as a ‘great strategist, great soldier, great statesman, and great revolutionary’ while visiting China October 1999.
+During his visit there, he also said that Venezuela was starting to ‘stand up’ like China did five decades earlier ‘under the leadership of its great helmsman (Mao),’ while also voicing his opposition to neoliberalism:

+Soviet power has collapsed, but that does not mean that neo-liberal capitalism has to be the model followed by the peoples of the West.
+If only for that reason, we invite China to keep its flag flying, because this world cannot be run by a universal police force that seeks to control everything.

 Chávez also spoke admiringly of Mahatma Gandhi, stating in a 2005 speech that "we must remember that thought of Gandhi that reflects a deep respect for himself, for his own country, for a healthy nationalism" and expressed support for what he said was Gandhi's espousal of being anti-capitalist, anti-colonialist and anti-imperialist.
 During the same speech, Chávez also expressed influence from Jawaharlal Nehru, noting he was a main figure of the Non-Aligned Movement, with Chávez citing his leadership as an inspiration "of the need, of brotherhood and solidarity among the peoples of the Third World.
 The need to unite to defend the interests of our people, of poor people against the abuse of rich people."

 Other indirect influences on Chávez's political philosophy are the Gospel teachings of Jesus Christ.
 Other inspirations of Chávez's political view are Giuseppe Garibaldi, Antonio Gramsci and Antonio Negri.